Test501-lm/test501-lm.github.io/docs/_posts/2025-02-16-plugging-in-implementation-details.md

 });
 ```

 To change this to use Snowplow, you’d have to change the component and the test to call Snowplow correctly.
-Of course, there are 100 different components in the web app that use `window.gtag`, so you have 100 components and 100 tests to change.
-Great.
+Of course, there are 100 different components in the web app that use `window.gtag`, so you have 100 components and 100 tests to change. *Great*.

 Your life would be a lot easier if the `window.gtag` details were hidden inside a `sendGaEvent` function, e.g.
 ```javascript